idealo/mongodb-slow-operations-profiler/README.md

 ### Example of the analysis page

-The following first screenshot demonstrates how slow operations are visualized in the diagram: The higher a point or circle on the y-axis, the slower was the execution time of this operation.
+The following screenshot demonstrates how slow operations are visualized in the diagram: The higher a point or circle on the y-axis, the slower was the execution time of this operation.
 The greater the diameter of the circle, the more slow operations of this type were executed at this time.

 You can zoom-in by drawing a rectangle with the mouse around the area you are interested in.
 I suggest to zoom-in **first** horizontally, and then zoom-in vertically.
 Press Shift + drag mouse in order to move the visible area around.
 Double click returns to the initial viewport.